sforsayeth/OzSTAR-User-Guide/docs/source/2-ozstar/Modules.rst

 Loading ambiguous modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-A module is considered ambigous if it has more than one parent hierarchy, and the module manager is unable to automotically load the parent hierarchy.
+A module is considered ambigous if it has more than one parent hierarchy, and the module manager is unable to automatically load the parent hierarchy.
 In this case a ```module load``` will mention that the load is ambiguous and then list all parent toolchain combinations.
-You must then load the specific toolchain manually, before being able to load the original module.
+You must then load the specific toolchain you want to use manually, before being able to load the original module.

 ::